OCA/vertical-ngo/framework_agreement_sourcing/README.rst

 ==================================

-If you have a framework agreement negociated for the current product in your logistic requisition, a sourcing of type "agreement" will generated.
+If you have a framework agreement negociated for the current product in your logistic requisition, a sourcing of type "agreement" will be generated.

 This sourcing allows the user to choose an agreement that will be used to create directly a purchase order at the validation of the requisition.
 This